tristandunn/tristandunn/_posts/2014-12-15-deploying-jekyll-to-vps-part-1.md

 box.
 See the [jekyll-vps-server][24] contains the complete source, with the [part-1 branch][25] being specific to this article.

 There's still plenty to be done.
-In the next part we'll set up Capistrano, including deployment of local changes.
+In the [next part][26] we'll set up Capistrano, including deployment of local changes.
 And in the following part we'll prepare and deploy a production version.
 [E-mail me](mailto:hello@tristandunn.com) if you have any tips, comments, or questions.